-- Attorneys can make decisions for you when you no longer wish to or if you choose a Lasting or Continuing power, when you lack the mental capacity to do so.
+- Attorneys can make decisions for you when you no longer wish to do so or, if you choose a Lasting (England & Wales) or Continuing (Scotland) power, when you lack the mental capacity to do so

-- If you become mentally incapacitated without a Power of Attorney in place your family or friends would need to apply to the Court of Protection for a court order, which is a lengthy and expensive process and must be completed before anyone can deal with your affairs.
+- If you become mentally incapacitated without a Power of Attorney in place, your family or friends would need to apply to the Court of Protection for a court order (England & Wales) or to the Court for a Guardianship order (Scotland), which is a lengthy and expensive process and must be completed before anyone can deal with your affairs

-- Documents differ between England and Wales and Scotland, please see the relevant section below.
-Currently we do not offer this service for Northern Ireland.
+- Documents differ between England & Wales and Scotland.
+Please see the relevant section above.

 Are you already an Attorney to a Skipton customer?